-- Physical access to County Information Systems is restricted to authorized Users. - User accounts may not be shared. - Passwords must be kept secure and may not be shared or posted openly - Users must lock their computers when away from their desks, and may not disable or circumvent the automatic 10 minute idle time-out. - Users must not disable or unduly postpone regular automatic virus scans and virus and security updates. - Users may not connect personal devices or equipment to the computer or network. - Users may not access storage media (CDs, DVDs, Floppy Disks, USB Flash Drives, etc.) with the computer unless the media is County owned and/or the access is authorized by ISD.
+- Physical access to County Information Systems is restricted to authorized Users. - User accounts may not be shared. - Passwords must be kept secure and may not be shared or posted openly - Users must lock their computers when away from their desks, and may not disable or circumvent the automatic 10 minute idle time-out. - Users must not disable or unduly postpone regular automatic virus scans and virus and security updates. - Users may not connect personal devices or equipment to the computer or network. - Users may not access storage media (CDs, DVDs, Floppy Disks, USB Flash Drives, etc.) with the computer unless the media is County owned and/or the access is authorized by ISD policy, law, or regulation; as directed by County Management; or in response to a potential threat to the security of the system.